-- A "Meanwhile, other musical instruments provide a steady, forceful beat for the dancers." - B "The earliest bands played string instruments such as violins, guitars, and harps." - C "bands did not travel much." - D "festivals are held throughout the country." - 28.
-Read this sentence.
+- A "Meanwhile, other musical instruments provide a steady, forceful beat for the dancers." - B "The earliest bands played string instruments such as violins, guitars, and harps." - C "bands did not travel much." - D "festivals are held throughout the country."

 9. Instead, they would be with just the community.